 During the day, there will be no access to your dorms.
-Doors are locked at 8:45 and will re-open at 3:00pm.
+Doors are locked at 8:45am and will re-open at 3:00pm.
 If you have an emergency and need to go back to your room, you must speak to the Dean on Duty.
-You must remember to take all books, binders and gym clothes for the day.
+You must remember to talk all books, binders and gym clothes for the day.
 Every student has a locker and lock to safely store belongings during the school day.

-DAYTIME SIGN-OUTS - BOARDINGWARE PROGRAM
+DAYTIME SIGN-OUTS - REACH PROGRAM

-Sign-outs to the home of another student or friend will be allowed if the parent/adult contacts the RA or Dean on duty, to confirm the invitation, and that there will be adult supervision.
+Sign-outs to the home of another student or friend will be allowed if the Parent/Adult contacts the RA or Dean on duty, to confirm the invitation, and that there will be adult supervision.

 Signing out/in is very important to help us keep students safe.
 Therefore, failure to sign out or in will be treated seriously and students will be given appropriate consequences.

 Students may spend the night off campus when there is no school the next day.
-Only the Dean can approve these sign outs.
+Only the Head Dean can approve these sign outs.
 An overnight sign-out requires the following the day before the sign out:

 - The name and location of the destination

-- Confirmation of supervision from the adult at the destination
+- Confirmation of supervision from the Adult at the destination

 - Parent/guardian and overnight sign-out destination approval must be given to the Dean by Thursday at 10:00 p.m.
 This may be done via text, phone call, or email.